 - The Letters on the iOS app store

 - Cold Case 1866 on the iOS app store

 iPad Publishing Research

 Ongoing explorations into app book/magazine interaction design, looking in particular at the use of the iPad’s built in compass, accelerometer and gyroscope to determine graphic narrative trajectories.
-I spoke on this subject at the 2nd Message Symposium in April 2012, and wrote a peer reviewed paper for the Varoom! journal in October 2012 that I presented at the Boundaries symposium the following month.
+I spoke on this subject at the 2nd Message Symposium in April 2012, and wrote a paper for the Varoom! journal in October 2012 that I presented at the Boundaries symposium the following month.
 I will continue to list my findings here as they develop.